1. Purpose, scope and users

 Based on the results obtained in the planning phase, certain security controls are implanted, in addition to operating the procedures of the ISMS to comply with the RGPD and LOPDGDD.

-The information security policy and the ISMS are regularly reviewed at scheduled intervals or if significant changes occur to ensure the continued suitability, effectiveness and effectiveness of it.
-In a generic way they are reviewed annually together with the internal audit processes of the ISMS.
+The information security policy and the ISMS are regularly reviewed at planned intervals or if significant changes occur to ensure its continued suitability, efficiency and effectiveness.
+In a generic way, they are reviewed annually together with the internal audit processes of the ISMS.

 There are monitoring procedures that provide information on the correct performance of the ISMS.